What is the secret to packing light?

 When you travel with carry on luggage, liquids and creams you take with you on board the plane cannot exceed 100ml (or 3.38 oz).
 This isn’t a universal rule, but it applies in many countries.

-I recommend you bring small, travel size bottles of essential toiletries, or compact solid versions (more about that below) for the first couple of days, and then buy the rest later.
+You can bring small travel size bottles of essential toiletries for the first couple of days, and then buy the rest later.

 Get solid toiletries to avoid flying with liquids